Mobility Payments Asia Pacific 2024

 Sustainable Public Transport

-• How can net zero goals be incorporated into transport policy and mobility payments services to encourage customers to consider the environment and choose greener journey options?
+• Can TOD support the integration of net zero goals into transport policy and mobility payments services to encourage customers to consider the environment and choose greener journey options?

 • What role can transit-oriented development (TOD) play in attracting customers to shift from private to public transport services?
 How could TOD be integrated with mobility payments services?